 10/08 - 10/10/21

-Black Matter celebrates the cultivation of Black design and creativity from the magical to the mundane.
-The conference aims to lift up Black spatial practices and experiences that operate below the surface of design discourse, bringing nuance to the trope of Black excellence and acknowledging the urgent political, spatial, and ecological crises facing Black communities across the diaspora.
+Black Matter celebrated the cultivation of Black design and creativity from the magical to the mundane.
+The conference aimed to lift up Black spatial practices and experiences that operate below the surface of design discourse, bringing nuance to the trope of Black excellence and acknowledging the urgent political, spatial, and ecological crises facing Black communities across the diaspora.

-This year’s conference will host discussions, exhibitions, and performances at the intersections of technology, history, and design, with focus on encouraging new design practices.
-Black Matter offers a dynamic virtual environment where geographically distant participants are connected synchronously to share their ideas and creative work, forming a global constellation of Black consciousness.
-Learn more about this year’s conference and stay updated on ticket sales at blackmatter.tv.
+The 2021 conference hosted discussions, exhibitions, and performances at the intersections of technology, history, and design, with focus on encouraging new design practices.
+Black Matter offered a dynamic virtual environment where geographically distant participants connected synchronously to share their ideas and creative work, forming a global constellation of Black consciousness.
+Learn more about the conference at blackmatter.tv.

 Mpho Matsipa | Friday, October 8, 12pm EST